 by Texas Homesteader ~

-But I grow & harvest lots of garlic every year.
-There’s no way I can use it all fresh before it goes bad.
+I grow & harvest lots of garlic every year.
+So much so that there’s no way I can use it all fresh before it goes bad.
 So to preserve some of the garlic further I also like to keep a jar filled with peeled garlic cloves in my freezer.

 But ugh, peeling that many cloves is going to be a long, sticky chore, right?